healthykitchen101/healthykitchen101.com/juicers/tests/masticating.md

 #### Conveniences - 10%

-We delve into the extra touches that elevate the user experience beyond just juicing basics.
-This assessment covers aspects such as the availability of a reverse function to prevent clogging, the variety of speed or pressure settings tailored to different produce types, the inclusion of an anti-froth feature to ensure cleaner juice, and a host of other convenient additions that ensure maximum efficiency.
+This assessment covers aspects such as the inclusion of a reverse unclogging function, speed or pressure settings tailored to different produce types, and an anti-froth feature for cleaner juice.
+We also take note of miscellaneous or extra features.

 | Feature | Score |
 | --- | --- |